Skip to main content

 Frequently Asked Questions

-OLD NATIONAL BANK has a Bank Health Score of B (73/100).
+Old National Bank has a Bank Health Score of B (73/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 11.26%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-OLD NATIONAL BANK holds $52.8B in total assets and $40.4B in total deposits.
-It is located in EVANSVILLE, INDIANA (FDIC Certificate #3832).
+Old National Bank holds $52.8B in total assets and $40.4B in total deposits.
+It is headquartered in Evansville, Indiana (FDIC Certificate #3832).

-OLD NATIONAL BANK has a Tier 1 capital ratio of 11.26%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.95%, and the return on assets is 1.33%.
+Old National Bank has a Tier 1 capital ratio of 11.26%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.95%, and the return on assets is 1.33%.

 Yes.
-OLD NATIONAL BANK is FDIC-insured (Certificate #3832).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Old National Bank is FDIC-insured (Certificate #3832).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: